cjheath/AD9959/README.md

 ## Changing the DDS core frequency

 The default core frequency is 20 times the reference frequency.
-You can set it as low as four times:
+You can set it as low as 4.
+Any other value disables the multiplier.

     dds.setPLLMult(4);

 After reset or changing the PLL multiplier, the core clock will take up to 1 millisecond to stabilise.
-This library does not insert that delay, so you can use the time to initialise other things.
+This library does not insert that delay, so you can use that time to initialise other things.

 ## Setting the frequency, amplitude and phase